Azure/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

         `number={{ app_instance_number }}`

 1. Upload the generated template files to the SAP Library:
-    1. In the Azure Portal navigate to the `sapbits` file share
+    1. In the Azure Portal navigate to the `sapbits` container
     1. Create a new `templates` directory under `sapbits`
     1. click "Upload"
     1. In the panel on the right, click Select a file